Extracting thin film structures of energy materials using transformers: Introduction

 \section{Introduction}

-Neutron reflectometry (NR) has proven to be an important tool to study energy-related materials.
+Neutron reflectometry (NR) has proved to be an important tool to study energy-related materials.
 With its isotopic and light element sensitivity, it enables us to investigate mechanisms involving lithium and hydrogen.
 The low neutron absorption cross-section for most materials also allows us to build electrochemical cells to study processes in situ, which is crucial to understanding what often are multi-step processes with more than a single time scale.

 One challenge practitioners of this technique face is the difficulty of modeling the data in a timely manner.
 Solving the inverse problem and extracting structural information from reflectometry data usually requires prior knowledge of the system and how it is expected to behave.
-For energy-related materials, for instance, solid-electrolyte interphase (SEI) type layers can have a wide array of substructures and diffuseness.
+Such prior knowledge is often gained from complementary characterization techniques.
+For energy-related materials, solid-electrolyte interphase (SEI) type layers can have a wide array of substructures and diffuseness.
 It can extend from \SI{5}{\nano \meter} to \SI{500}{\nano \meter}.
-These difficulties are compounded by the fact that prior measurements on a particular system often do not exist due to the limited availability of neutron beam time.
-These surface features are therefore often difficult to predict, which makes the trial-and-error process of extracting the thin film structure from electrochemical systems challenging.
+These surface features are therefore often difficult to predict, which can make the process of extracting the thin film structure from electrochemical systems challenging.
 These challenges especially apply to novice users, who require substantial training before becoming independent in their NR data analysis.
 Modeling requires knowledge of scattering principles to develop the intuition needed to develop physically meaningful models and assess them.